yimd85/loan-street-react-interview/README.md

+# LoanStreet Frontend Challenge

+## Overview

+LoanStreet has recently taken on some new credit union clients!
+These credit unions need a way to quickly see their deals portfolio.
+Your task is to add a few pieces of functionality to the existing frontend.
+Please read the instructions carefully and allocate six hours to complete these prompts.

+_*DO NOT SPEND MORE THAN SIX HOURS ON THIS PROJECT.*_

-# Setup
+## Project Setup

-Clone or Fork the repo
+1. Clone or Fork the repo

-You need yarn installed (For Mac, `brew install yarn`).
+2. You need yarn installed (For Mac, `brew install yarn`).

-To install run `yarn install`
+3. To install run `yarn`

-To start a local server run the command `yarn start` in the root directory of the repository.
+4. To start the local frontend server run the command `yarn start` in the root directory of the repository.

-After completion you can

-- Submit a pull request

-- Or you can email the url of the repo if public

-# Assignment

-Please complete at least one feature and answer at least one question
+5. _For Bonus Section:_ To access the mock API, first run `yarn global add json-server`.
+Then, run `yarn server`.

-## Features
+## Your Tasks

-* Add validation so that a deal isn't created unless all fields are entered.
-Display errors when a field is missing or contains bad data.
+- Add validation so that a deal isn't created unless all fields are entered.
+Display errors when a field is missing or contains bad data according to the UX form fields design.

-* Add ability to remove deals from the `DealsTable` (interface up to you).
+- Add ability to remove deals from the `DealsTable` (interface up to you).

-* Add ability to publish a deal from the `DealsTable` (interface up to you).
+- Add ability to publish a deal from the `DealsTable` (interface up to you).

-* Add ability to sort deal rows in ascending or descending order by clicking the header cell of the different fields by which you wish to order.
+- Add ability to sort deal rows in ascending or descending order by clicking the header cell of the different fields by which you wish to order.
+You can find the `SortIcon` is in the `assets` folder.

+## Bonus

+If you have time left over, feel free to attempt any of the challenges below that you feel are best suited to your interests and skills!

+- Style the `DealsTable` according to the new Data Table component design that UX has given you.

+- Connect to the mock json server using the HTTP client of your choice so that any data that you manipulate saves into the `db.json` file.

+- Write tests for any of the requirements that you implement.

+## Delivery

+Please push your code to the branch provided to you by your recruiter.

+_*Please contact careers@loan-street.com if you have not yet received a branch.*_

-## Questions
+## Discussion

+This project will assist fellow engineers in getting to know you and your work.
+Please do not hesitate to ask questions and request clarifications.

+The engineering team will debrief and review this code with you as part of the interview process.
+Be prepared to answer questions such as:

-* `NewDealForm` will rerender some of its children unnecessarily.
+- `NewDealForm` will rerender some of its children unnecessarily.
 Why?
 What is the generally recommended solution?

-* How would you hook this frontend to a backend (vs storing the data locally in the store only).
-How would you load initial data?
+- In the real world, how would you hook this frontend to a backend (vs the mock API).
+How would you load initial data that the credit union sends us?

+- How would you think about scaling the UI components you built and used for these features to future parts of the app?

-* What other suggestions can you make to improve the quality of the code?
+- What other suggestions can you make to improve the quality of the code?